justintv/Twitch-API/Account-Creation-API.md

 First, register a [client application][].
 You'll send the `client id` when making requests to the API.

-Next, ask us to generate a `client secret` for your app, which you will send with your requests for verification.
-This is equivalent to a password, so never reveal this or transmit it over an insecure protocol.
+Next, you'll need a `client secret` for your app, which you will send with your requests for verification.

+The `client secret` is an alphanumeric string, equivalent to a password, that's tied to your `client id`.
+Ask us to generate it for you, and never reveal this to anyone or transmit it over an insecure protocol.

+Additionally, this account creation permission is tied to specific IP addresses, so let us know which IP address ranges to whitelist.

 [client application]: http://www.twitch.tv/settings?section=applications